-Another benefit of a regulator, and why you would want many throughout your air system, is that by adjusting the pressure down to the lowest functioning level at each air-using application, you can save dollars in compressed air generation cost.
+Another great benefit of using an air compressor pressure regulator, and why you would want many throughout your air system, is saving money.
+Adjusting the pressure down to the lowest functioning level at each air-using application, you can save significant dollars in compressed air generation costs.

 As I noted in the video, regulators are devices that are used to change the pressure coming from the compressor receiver in all, or just part of, a downstream compressed air system, depending on where the air regulator is installed.

 For example, you can have the main air pressure regulator (the one at the compressor tank) set for 120 PSI (30 PSI less than your tank pressure) and use the 120 PSI airflow to feed the air mains.

 Then, at each application where compressed air is to be used, you can install another air regulator to further reduce the air pressure to the right level for just that air tool.
 Reducing air use, the energy cost to make the compressed air, and even extend the mean time between maintenance on the air tool due to the less rigorous forces at work.